Infographics have been a bit of a hot topic in SEO recently.

 On an external page that links back to your content, a reader is more likely to click a text link than an infographic image link in order to learn more about the original source.
 This is true simply because the infographic image link will take the reader out of the site they’re on, only to present that exact same image on the other site (the source).While the 150ish-word description will be different on both sites, it’s unlikely to be different or enlightening enough to justify the journey to another site.

-This is exactly why we published our findings from our Tweets vs Rankings study here on B3Labs back in April.
+This is exactly why we published our findings from our Tweets vs Rankings study here back in April.
 This article was picked up by the likes of Econsultancy and generated intriguing text-based links such as ‘Research from Branded3 showed…’.

 If we’d have instead published these findings in an infographic on, say, Econsultancy, readers would have learnt everything we wanted them to know on Econsultancy.com and therefore won’t have been as encouraged to click through to our site for more information.